(in accordance with the General Data Protection Regulations 2016)

 Where the information has come from

-Depending on the nature of your interactions with ReSkilled, you will have provided us with different types of information, e.g. as a participant, donor or customer.
-The information will therefore have come from one of the following: an application form you have completed for or with us; equality monitoring form; participants’ referring agencies via specific Information Sharing Agreements; a Gift Aid form; a contact form or delivery address form on ReSkilled’s website.
+Depending on the nature of your interactions with ReSkilled, you will have provided us with different types of information, e.g. as a Participant, Volunteer, donor or customer.
+The information will therefore have come from one of the following: an application form you have completed for or with us; equality monitoring form; Participants’ referring agencies via specific Information Sharing Agreements; a Gift Aid form; a contact form or delivery address form on ReSkilled’s website.

 How we share your personal data

 Your information will never be sold to any third party.
 We will only use your information for the purposes described above.